Job loss and layoff measures are frequently referred to as worker dislocation or displacement data.

 In this survey, displaced workers are defined as persons 20 years of age or older who lost or left their jobs due to their plant's or company's closing or moving, insufficient work for them, or their position or shift was abolished.

-The most recent study was for 2015-2017, which includes the three calendar years prior to the January 2018 survey date.
+Each data release, such as the one for 2015-2017, includes the three calendar years prior to the January survey release date.
+The data show trends in the reemployment of dislocated workers.

 Job Displacement and the Duration of Joblessness: The Role of Spatial Mismatch

-This research paper presents a new approach to measuring mismatch in the labor market with a person-specific job accessibility measure, as well as demographic and neighborhood characteristics.
+The National Bureau of Economic Research (NBER) issued a paper presenting a new approach to measuring mismatch in the labor market with a person-specific job accessibility measure, as well as demographic and neighborhood characteristics.

 The findings show that better job accessibility significantly decreases the duration of joblessness among lower-paid displaced workers, although some special populations are more sensitive to availability of accessible job opportunities than others.